-Lily Sorenson, Associate Director and Director of the IEP

-Lily has an M.A. in TESOL and has been actively involved in the field for more than 20 years.
+Lily Sorenson, Director of the Center for English Language Learning and Director of the IEP Lily has an M.A. in TESOL and has been actively involved in the field for 25 years.
 She has taught in a number of different university ESL programs including here at the University of Missouri-Columbia, Brigham Young University, Northeastern University, Boston University, Harvard University, Georgetown University, and Indiana University.
-Besides teaching, she has worked on a variety of different committees and helped with curriculum development.
 While at Northeastern University, she was the Assistant Director of International Academic Programs.
 She has experience in teaching all different levels and subjects.
 She has presented professionally several times.
 She is interested in program development, and the use of technology in the classroom.
 She loves to travel, read, eat great food and spend time with her family.